SquareSR/alternative-red-routes/2025 Beginner Glitchless/README.md

 > Important note for shopping: **always buy items in the order that they are listed in this guide**.
 > Doing so is both the fastest way to buy the items and sets up our inventory in the correct order.
-> Additonal note: when teaching moves you can NOT wrap around to slot 4 like you can when using moves in fight.
-> Remember to hit Down x3 when teaching over a move like Poison Sting in Slot 4

 #### Vermillion Mart:
 - 6 Repel